 Are you a sheep producer?

 We want to hear from you – please participate in our research.
-The deadline for responses is 31 October 2019.
+The deadline for responses has been extended to 8 November 2019.

 This research project is part of our Great Southern Landscapes program, and has been made possible by support from National Australia Bank.
 For more information about this project, or if you are willing to provide additional financial data to support and validate the survey, please contact Dr Blair Parsons on 08 9280 8310 or email [email protected]